FreeRidePGH/label_gen-free_ride/README.md

   * Remove paper from other trays to force input from manual feed
   * Feed a single sheet at a time to prevent multiples from being grabbed
 * Print one-sided
-* Send the PDF data to the printer directly.
 * Do not let the PDF viewer or printer driver scale the output
+  * Send the PDF data to the printer directly
   * Convert to post-script if necessary to prevent scaling

 Command: